Mjz86/c_colon/README.md

 4. used ( scratch registers),(caller saved):
 may be read from or written to , but its undefined if the caller reads these after the call , except when initialized again.

+important note:
+ in and out registers may overlap in the calling convention , this doesn't mean that they will be inout , only that the registers who are used for input purposes, will have output purposes after the call,  because its faster as an inout amd has less register pressure.

-important note: any registers not used or not in any signature is unused , any register not needed after a call , or a fastdyncallee dynamic call doesn't need to be saved ,unless proven better by compiler. for example if i do a call to a fastdyncallee dynamic function in an almost empty function, no registers are saved , only the function will have many used registers.
+any registers not used or not in any signature is unused , any register not needed after a call , or a fastdyncallee dynamic call doesn't need to be saved ,unless proven better by compiler. for example if i do a call to a fastdyncallee dynamic function in an almost empty function, no registers are saved , only the function will have many used registers.